NeuralNotW0rk/sample-diffusion-kgui/README.md

 ### Inference

-- Right clicking a model will bring up an option to use it for generating a batch
+- Right-clicking a model will bring up an option to use it for generating a batch
-- Right clicking an audio node will allow you to use it as a source for variation
+- Right-clicking an audio node will allow you to use it as a source for variation